loighic/proofs/HW02_proofs.md

 2.4 ~R & T :|-: ~R v S
 ~~~

-For 2.5, five of these sentences go on the lines following the premises (but not necessarily in this order):
+For 2.5, five of these sentences go on the lines following the premises (and not necessarily in this order):

 Q, &not;T, P, (Q & &not;T), (R &rarr; &not;T), (R & &not;T), (&not;S & Q).